-Peter Kennedy was born in Brisbane in 1945 and currently lives and works in Melbourne.
-Kennedy began exhibiting in the mid 1960s and by the end of that decade had begun to forge new territory in Australia through his conceptually aligned art practice and light based installations.
+Peter Kennedy began exhibiting in the mid-1960s and by the end of that decade had begun to forge new territory in Australia through his conceptually aligned art practice and light-based installations.
 He was one of the first Australian artists to work with light as installation, creating immersive environments through minimalist arrangements of coloured neon tubes.
-Since this time, his experimental, groundbreaking body of work has encompassed installation, performance, photography, sound, video and drawing.
-In the late 1970s his practice became more politically engaged and activist in nature, exploring and interrogating actual political events.
+Since this time, his experimental, ground-breaking body of work has encompassed installation, performance, photography, sound, video and drawing.
+In the late-1970s his practice became more politically engaged and activist in nature, exploring and interrogating actual political events.
 Later works have encompassed notions of death and mortality from both historical and personal perspectives.

 Peter Kennedy quoted in 1996, Peter Kennedy: Selected Works 1970-2002, The Ian Potter Museum of Art, University of Melbourne, 2002.